 - Her daughter from the future Cynthia seems to have inherited this trait as well.

-- Ace Attorney's Adrian Andrews, though it's shown primarily in the third game (her second appearance).
+- Adrian Andrews, though it's shown primarily in the third game (her second appearance).

-- Phoenix Wright Ace Attorney Dual Destinies's Athena Cykes' Establishing Character Moment in Case 5-1 shows off her advanced tech, proudly marching up the courtroom stairs, then trips and tumbles down to the bottom.
+- Phoenix Wright: Ace Attorney - Dual Destinies 's Athena Cykes in her Establishing Character Moment in Case 5-1 shows off her advanced tech, proudly marches up the courtroom stairs, then trips and tumbles down to the bottom.

 - Katawa Shoujo's Yuuko, with bonus points for being a meganekko librarian.
 When you meet her, she'd dropped a book under the table, then dropped her pencil while looking for it, and then hit her head on the table when she heard you coming in.
 Fortunately, it doesn't seem to much affect her side job as a waitress.

 - Mikan Tsumiki from Super Dangan Ronpa 2, who tends to end up in rather embarrassing poses as a result of her clumsiness.
 It's implied that she exaggerates some of her clumsiness, since years of being bullied have convinced her that the only way to get attention is to humiliate herself in front of people.

 - Kimiko from Megatokyo, usually limited to her coffee pots at the Anna Miller's.

 - Deconstructed by Steve's new love interest Cosette in Questionable Content, who at one point had a black eye and crutches.

 - Yeon from Tower of God.
 Being a black haired beauty and having bare shoulders makes her more of a hot clumsy girl.
 Literally, since she often enough accidentally burns her teammates so hard that they fall out of the current test.
 But that's just part of her character.
 Which got, despite appearing only in three chapters so far got her to be one of the most popular characters of the series.